-Rich represents: ABF Freight, Peninsula Truck lines, United Parcel Service Bellingham and Burlington, City of Burlington Clerical & Public Works, and Town of La Conner.
+Rich represents: ABF Freight, Peninsula Truck lines, and United Parcel Service in Bellingham and Burlington, City of Burlington Clerical & Public Works, and Town of La Conner.

 Rich has a lifelong history with Teamsters Local 231.
 His father was a proud member of Local 231 working in the freight and moving & storage industries.
 Rich knows what it is like to grow up in a family of 7 people who were supported on one Teamster income, with wages and benefits that were fought for over decades.
 Rich started his career as a local 231 member in 1991 at Yellow Freight.
 He served many years as shop steward and was a Trustee on the Local 231 Executive Board for several years prior to becoming a Business Representative in 2010.
 Rich became Local 231 Secretary-Treasurer in September of 2012.
 He currently serves on the Washington Teamsters Welfare Trust as a Trustee and is the Chairperson of the Appeals Committee.
 Rich is a trustee on the Retiree's Welfare Trust.
-He also serves on the Joint Council 28 Executive Board as Recording Secretary.
+He also serves on the Joint Council 28 Executive Board as Secretary-Treasurer.
 Rich is the Joint Council 28 Freight Division Chair and Union Co-chair for the Teamsters' and Employers' Board of Adjustment.

 Jennifer Thompson, President / Business Representative

-Jennifer represents: City of Anacortes, B & P vending, City of Bellingham Supervisory and Professional, Coupeville School District, Island County Deputy Prosecutors, Morse Distributers, City of Oak Harbor, Draper Valley Farms, Skagit County PUD, Americold Lynden & Burlington, City of Stanwood Clerical & Public Works, and Whatcom County Master Unit.
-She also assists with UPS.
+Jennifer represents: City of Anacortes, B & P vending, City of Bellingham Supervisory and Professional, Coupeville School District, Island County Deputy Prosecutors, Morse Distributors, City of Oak Harbor, Draper Valley Farms, Skagit County PUD, Americold Lynden & Burlington, City of Stanwood Clerical & Public Works, and Whatcom County Master Unit.